Pam Cohen

-She advises students interested in all career fields, and in particular enjoys speaking with students about:
+She also advises students interested in all career fields, and in particular enjoys speaking with graduate students about:

 A fun fact about me: I originally went to college to become a history teacher, but discovered I liked talking about the future more than the past – a discovery which led me to my career as a career adviser!